pbjaru/pbjaru/README.md

 Hey, I'm Phani <img src="assets/bufo-wave.gif" height="32" alt="Phani waving" valign="bottom">

-Spent a year at [Kernel](https://github.com/kernel/) (YCombinator S25).
+Recently wrapped up a year-long software engineering co-op at [Kernel](https://github.com/kernel/) (YCombinator S25).
 Came out knowing what I enjoy: fast-moving teams, real ownership, and products people actually care about.
 Looking for more of that.

 Graduating May 2027 and looking for full-time SWE roles, preferably in the Bay Area.